 Our solicitors have been involved with landmark Deprivation of Liberty cases, such as the Cheshire West case, which went to the Supreme Court and changed the law to require regular independent reviews for all people who are deprived on their liberty.
 This experience with the law at the highest level means we can offer you the best possible advice and representation.

-We’ve also been involved in another landmark case where we secured a six figure compensation settlement for a vulnerable man who was wrongfully deprived of his liberty.
+We’ve also been involved in another landmark case where we secured a six-figure compensation settlement for a vulnerable man who was wrongfully deprived of his liberty.
+We've lawyers and accredited legal representatives across the UK with significant experience and expertise.

-If you are involved with a dispute about a deprivation of liberty, get in touch with us today to find out what our Public Law & Human Rights solicitors can do for you.
-Call free on 0800 028 1943 or fill out our online contact form and we'll get back to you.
+If you’re involved with a dispute about a deprivation of liberty, get in touch with us today to find out what our Public Law & Human Rights solicitors can do for you.

 Ranked No.1 in Legal 500 and Chambers & Partners Directories